Skip to Content

 “When it does cause an infection, it is very, very severe.
 Although it’s a very rare infection, we have no treatment for it,” said Dr. Richard Ellison, immunologist and infectious disease specialist at University of Massachusetts Memorial Medical Center.
 “Once someone gets it, it’s just — all we can do is provide supportive care, and it can kill people.”

-The health department said the virus has also been detected in one horse and several mosquito batches in New Hampshire this summer, and people in Massachusetts and Vermont also have been infected.
-Mosquitoes that carry the virus can sometimes be found in areas that used to be swamp land that has been converted but where they can still find habitat, Ellison said.
+The New Hampshire health department said the virus has also been detected in one horse and several mosquito batches in New Hampshire this summer.
+Mosquitoes that carry the virus can sometimes be found in developed areas that used to be swamp land where they can still find habitat, Ellison said.

 Public health authorities in states where mosquito-borne infections happen encourage people to take precautions, preventing mosquito bites by using repellent, wearing long sleeves and pants and avoiding outdoor activity in the early morning and evening when mosquitoes are most active.
 Removing any standing water where mosquitoes breed also is important.